themcaffee/road-rage/README.md

 # Traffic Rage

 Hate traffic?
 Me too.
-Traffic lights should be smarter and is a juicy optimization problem.
+Traffic lights should be smarter and controlling them is a juicy optimization problem.
 This experiment uses reinforcement learning to dynamically control stop lights to optimize getting people where they want to go.

 ## Usage